opsmatic/talks/notfornumbers/01main.md

 Chad Fowler

-.notes The reason that old server is so scary is that noone knows what's different about it anymore.
+.notes The reason that old server is so scary is that noone knows **what's different** about it anymore.
 Lots of things have probably changed that are outside the policy.
 Drift is pervasive, especially in fast moving environments where the surface area for bugs and failures is vast.
-This leads to an erosion of trust and confidence.
+This leads to an erosion of confidence and, more importantly, trust.

 <!SLIDE>